Diverse Projection Ensembles for Distributional Reinforcement Learning: Introduction

 (1) We introduce distributional \textit{projection ensembles} and analyze their properties theoretically.
 In our setting, each model is iteratively updated toward the projected mixture over ensemble return distributions.
 We describe such use of distributional ensembles formally through a \textit{projection mixture operator} and establish several of its properties, including contractivity and residual approximation errors.

-(2) In connection with the projection mixture operator, we derive a \textit{propagation} method for epistemic uncertainty that reconciles the use of a joint target distribution with directed exploration.
-In particular, we relate distributional temporal difference (TD) errors, as measured by the 1-Wasserstein distance, to errors regarding the true return distribution.
-We leverage this insight to devise an optimism-based algorithm for directed exploration that leverages projection ensembles as an intrinsic signal.
+(2) When using shared distributional temporal difference (TD) targets, ensemble disagreement is biased to represent distributional TD errors rather than errors w.r.t. the true return distribution.
+To this end, we derive a \textit{propagation} scheme for epistemic uncertainty that relates absolute deviations from the true value function to distributional TD errors.
+This insight allows us to devise an optimism-based exploration algorithm that leverages a learned bonus for directed exploration.

-(3) We implement the above-described algorithmic components in a deep RL setting and evaluate the resulting agent on the behavior suite \citep{osbandBehaviourSuiteReinforcement2020}, a benchmark collection consisting of a wide range of tasks including a total of 468 environments.
-Our experiments show that \textit{projection ensembles} aid reliable uncertainty estimation and learning stability, outperforming baselines on most tasks, even when compared to significantly larger ensemble sizes.
+(3) We implement these algorithmic elements in a deep RL setting and evaluate the resulting agent on the behavior suite \citep{osbandBehaviourSuiteReinforcement2020}, a benchmark collection of 468 environments, and a set of hard exploration problems in the visual domain \textit{VizDoom} \citep{Kempka2016ViZDoom}.
+Our experiments show that \textit{projection ensembles} aid reliable uncertainty estimation and exploration, outperforming baselines on most tasks, even when compared to significantly larger ensemble sizes.